SysBioChalmers/MuscleATPProductionSimulation/readme.md

 - Models and scripts for simulations of ATP production in muscle, the repo contains: A) A small scale enzyme constrained stoichiometric model of metabolism of the single muscle fiber B) A whole body metabolic model incorporating complex I bypass.

 - Abstract:
 Human muscles are tailored towards ATP synthesis.
-The muscles convert glucose to lactate when exercising at high work rates.
-This is less nutrient efficient than respiration and there is hence a trade-off between endurance and power.
-To study this phenomenon, we integrated proteomics data from muscle fibers with an enzyme-constrained metabolic model.
-We found that ATP synthesis in muscle is constrained by the catalytic capacity of several enzymes.
-Additionally, bypassing complex I of the electron transport chain was found to increase the amount of ATP that can be synthesized per gram of protein, which suggested a third metabolic mode, distinct from the fully oxidative pathway.
-To test if this mode may occur in vivo, we conducted high resolved incremental exercise tests for five subjects.
-Their gas exchange at different work rates was accurately reproduced by a whole-body metabolic model incorporating complex I bypass.
-The study therefore provides new insight into metabolism during high intensity exercise.
+When exercising at high work rates muscles convert glucose to lactate, which is less nutrient efficient than respiration.
+There is hence a trade-off between endurance and power.
+Metabolic models have been developed to study how limited catalytic capacity of enzymes affects ATP synthesis.
+Here we integrate an enzyme-constrained metabolic model with proteomics data from muscle fibers.
+We find that ATP synthesis is constrained by several enzymes.
+A metabolic bypass of mitochondrial complex I is found to increase the ATP synthesis rate per gram of protein compared to full respiration.
+To test if this metabolic mode occurs in vivo, we conduct a high resolved incremental exercise tests for five subjects.
+Their gas exchange at different work rates is accurately reproduced by a whole-body metabolic model incorporating complex I bypass.
+The study therefore shows how proteome allocation influences metabolism during high intensity exercise.

 - KeyWords: Protein allocation, FBA, UCP3, vO2max, lactate threshold, running economy, slow component